Your Sandwich, My Salary: Homegrown Employees Initiate Strike Over Unmet Demands

 Minkus further explains that employees have found it difficult to breathe, especially those who have breathing problems or asthma, due to the air quality being harmful as they cook and serve customers throughout the day.
 The shift leader emphasizes that their coworkers and herself are at a breaking point and that picketing outside the restaurant is necessary to meet their demands.

 The strike began early morning and into the afternoon with employees consistently marching.
-(Photo/Dash Pinck)
+(Photo by Dash Pinck)

 Protester and coworker of Minkus, Megan Krupka, further highlights that temperatures in the restaurant reach over 90 degrees during the summer time and hazard pay for those affected wasn’t provided.